AI Writing & Research Assistance

 Responsible Use

-AI can confidently state inaccurate information — including fake statistics, outdated company data, and entirely fabricated sources.
+AI can confidently state inaccurate information — including fabricated statistics, outdated company data, and entirely invented sources.
+This is not a rare edge case; it is a known behavior of all current AI language models.
 Always verify key facts from a reliable website, official report, or database before including them in any work document.
+When in doubt, remove the claim or find the source.
+A document with no facts is better than a document with wrong ones.

 AI Assist

-💡 AI Task: Ask ChatGPT — "Summarize the key services and target market of [any real company you know] in 3 bullet points, written for a professional business audience."
-Then look up the company yourself and check whether the AI got it right.
+💡 AI Task: Ask ChatGPT — "Using the 5-component prompt structure (role, task, context, format, tone), write a summary of the key services and target market of [any real company you know], formatted as 3 bullet points for a professional business audience."
+Then look up the company yourself and check whether the AI got the key details right.
+Note any inaccuracies you find.

 Knowledge Check